-Imagine being able to share the feelings, lessons and memories of baseball and softball with a child who can't even walk-let alone run.
+Imagine being able to share the feelings, lessons and memories of baseball and softball with a child who can't walk-let alone run.

 In the Miracle League, special-needs players are paired with buddies who assist them and cheer them on.
-Every player gets to bat once each inning; every player is safe on bases; every player gets to round the bases and score each inning; and the last player in a lineup always gets a home run.
+Every player gets to bat once each inning; every player is safe on bases; every player gets to round the bases and score each inning; and the last player in a lineup always hits a home run.

 There are now 320 Miracle League organizations around the world, including in Puerto Rico, Canada, Australia and Mexico.
 The Miracle League serves more then 200,000 children and youth adults with disabilities.
 Presently, the nearest Miracle Field to our area is in Des Moines.